biotecnologiamicrobianaunalmed/Plant-Virus-Detection-Pipeline/README.md

     Your version of Python is lower than the third.
 Please update it.
     ```

 <a name="Support"></a>
 ## Support

-Having troubles?
-Please contact us at: lab labmicrobiologia_med@unal.edu.co.
+Need help running PVDP?
+Please contact us at lab labmicrobiologia_med@unal.edu.co.
 Please write "PVDP help" in the subject.

 <a name="Citation"></a>
 ## Citation